The Emerging Resale Market: Recommerce and Resale Industry Stats

 Plato’s Closet has been around forever, it seems.
 What you may not know is it is one of five resale franchises licensed by Winmark, the largest player in the thrift, resale and consignment market.

 According to its website, Winmark generated $1 billion in revenue and recycled 140 million items in 2017 in 1200 stores across the country.
 In addition to Plato’s Closet, popular franchises also include Once Upon a Child, Play It Again Sports, Style Encore and Music Go Round.

 In the nonprofit area, Goodwill and Salvation Army are the biggest retailers of used items in the United States.
 Both organizations have systems in place for sorting, testing and selling donated items in physical retail locations.

 In Europe, Oxfam is a network of 20 independent charitable organizations with stores in Belgium, France, Great Britain, Ireland, Spain and Germany, as well as stores in Australia and New Zealand.

 In the burgeoning online space, ThredUP, The RealReal, Poshmark, Rebagg, Depop, Tradesy, Grailed, and Vestiaire Collective are among the most well-trafficked resale websites.
-Oh, and I intentionally left out eBay and Amazon.
+I’m intentionally leaving out vast global marketplaces like eBay and Amazon to focus instead of these newer, more niched-down platforms.

 Recommerce is fast-becoming a major sector in retail apparel and set to double in size over the next three years.
 In fact, it’s one of the smartest, easiest and trendiest ways to upgrade your wardrobe without having to increase your income.

 As the fashion industry moves more toward becoming circular, buying second hand and finding creative ways to lengthen the life cycle of every piece of clothing will become the norm, which means there will be more and more [not the mention greater and greater] opportunities for legacy brands to partner with resalers… and potentially fulfill the prediction that resale is the new fast fashion.